IrinaMartynovaR/ML_NS_geo-reviews-dataset/README.md

 |rugpt3small-two_GPTLayer** | 0.79 | 3h 2min 13s |

 *all layers were removed, leaving only one

-**All layers except two were removed, and the [Sofia](https://arxiv.org/abs/2305.14342) optimizer was used to improve quality.
+**all layers except two were removed, and the [Sofia](https://arxiv.org/abs/2305.14342) optimizer was used to improve quality.

+To enhance the accuracy of ML methods, additional features were created.